atlassian/gray-matter-loader/readme.md

 ## Using example

 We have added an example project in this repo for testing.
-To run follow following steps:
+To run follow the following steps:

 ```sh
 git clone https://github.com/ajaymathur/gray-matter-loader.git